labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 - The DOI of the original manuscript, where the tool’s creators introduce the tool (e.g. [https://doi.org/10.48550/arXiv.2202.05146](https://doi.org/10.48550/arXiv.2202.05146)).
 We prefer links to non-paywalled manuscripts (i.e. an open access article, or a preprint).
 - The link to the original Github repository for the tool (e.g. [https://github.com/HannesStark/EquiBind](https://github.com/HannesStark/EquiBind))

-Note: Open an issue with details if you’re not sure about these details.
+Note: Open an issue in our github if you’re not sure about these details.

 **Turning this into the config:**

-Use this information for the first part of the config file:
+Use this information for the first part of the config file.
+For example:

 "class": "Tool",
     "name": "equibind",
     "description": "Docking of small molecules to a protein", "doi": "https://doi.org/10.48550/arXiv.2202.05146",